Summary

 Yes, Margie had regular hours of school.
 The story mentions that the mechanical teacher was there at the same time every day except Saturday and Sunday.
 Margie’s mother believed that little girls learn better if they learn at regular hours.

-7. How does Tommy describe the old kind of school?
+7. How does Tommy describe the old kind of school in the story The Fun They Had?

 Tommy envisions traditional schools through the dusty pages of the old book.
 The book describes how human teachers taught students of the same age group in a shared classroom.